 In a letter from Sir Isaac Wake to Master Welde, he told him he intended to pay Peter 13 Ducats a month for “dyet and lodgings”.
 The Ducat was a gold or silver coin used as a trade in Europe at the time and could be regarded as a 17th Century Euro!

-But his letters were not all about the war and money; they did provide an insight to the relationships within the Moreton family and something of their character.
+But his letters were not all about the war and money; they did provide an insight to the relationships within the Moreton family and something about their characters.

-In a letter to his father he writes:
+In a letter to his father he wrote: